Roxie Theater: History

 In 2010 Alan Holt transitioned from Executive Director to a seat on the Board and community activist and philanthropist Christopher Statton joined the Roxie as Executive Director and member of the Board.
 Megan Wilson, who began working for the Roxie as a development consultant, became a co-Executive Director; neither received a salary.
 Over his four-year tenure, Statton established the Roxie as a community-based non-profit, including the creation of the Roxie's Lights.
 Camera.
 Action!
 Awards to honor Bay Area social justice documentary filmmakers.
 The inaugural awards honored the filmmaking team of Rob Epstein and Jeffrey Friedman and filmmaker Hima B for their significant contributions in raising awareness of the challenges of living with HIV/AIDS.
 Statton also raised over $400,000 in contributions to help support the Roxie's programming and operations.
 In 2013 Statton was awarded the Marlon Riggs Award by the San Francisco Film Critics Circle for "his significant contribution to San Francisco’s film community through the Roxie Theater over the past four years".
 Statton resigned from the Roxie in 2013 due to health concerns.

 In December 2013, the Roxie announced Isabel Fondevila, former Board President of Artists' Television Access, as the new director.
 She further expanded the theater's film festivals and developed RoxCine, an ongoing series of Spanish-language films.

 In 2015, Dave Cowen came aboard as executive director, while Fondevila remained at the Roxie in the role of Director of Programming.
 Over the next two years, Cowen led the theater to profitability with projection and facilities improvements, an increased social media presence, and a successful focus on showing repertory film in 35mm.
 During this time, the Roxie's classic neon marquee was fully restored, and the Roxie was honored by the California State Assembly in 2017 as Small Business of the Year.

 In August 2017, Sundance veteran Elizabeth O'Malley replaced Cowen as executive director, with Operations Director Lex Sloan promoted to general manager.
 Cowen remains on the Roxie Board of Directors and is now working with Milwaukee Film on their acquisition of the historic Oriental Theatre.

+In 2024, a purchase agreement was signed with their landlord to purchase the building that houses the theater.
+Following a nearly year-long fundraising campaign, including donations from patrons, a successful purchase of the building was announced in July 2025.